 |Trotting||11 mph / 18 km/h||100 - 150 bpm|

 |Cantering/Loping||13 mph / 21 km/h||120 - 160 bpm|

 |Galloping||19 mph / 30 km/h||150 - 200 bpm|

 Why a heart rate monitor?

 Research shows that electronic monitoring systems are the most reliable method of determining heart rate during and after exercise.
 Once prohibitively expensive, reliable heart monitors with a number of functions can now be purchased for well under $500.
-They range from [no-glossary]hand-held basic devices to monitors that incorporate GPS systems for establishing elevation profiles and more sophisticated performance indicators.
+They range from hand-held basic devices to monitors that incorporate GPS systems for establishing elevation profiles and more sophisticated performance indicators.
 The stored information is then downloaded onto your computer for complete analysis, with a high resolution profile of the training session.

 With a heart rate monitor you can:

 - Measure fitness